Be the Difference. Be Valued. Belong.

 If you have any questions regarding recruitment, please email CSPDRecruiting@coloradosprings.gov

 The Colorado Springs Police Department will accept applications all year for police academies that will start every 15 weeks.
 After applying for the position of Police Recruit or Police Lateral Recruit, you will immediately receive information about the online written examination and oral boards.
 After successfully completing the testing process, those candidates that score in Band A – D will move directly to the background process.
-Continuous testing and hiring will significantly reduce the amount of time you have to wait to see if you have been selected for an academy.
+Additional bands may be considered based on academy size.
+Continuous testing and hiring will reduce the amount of time you have to wait to see if you have been selected for an academy.

 Have you considered being a Community Service Officer (CSO)?
 CSOs assist police officers by responding to and investigating lower priority calls for service.
 CSOs do not respond to any calls for service where the incident is in-progress or the suspect is still on scene.